SaeedNikmehr/jwt-auth/README.md

     <b> some details: </b>
 </p>
 <p align="left">
-     do not forget run migrations.</ br>
+     do not forget run migrations.</br>
      i added one extra layer for data manipulation according to repository design pattern. </ br>
      for email service i used mailtrap.io
 </p>